 At the end of the day it is purely down to personal preference, but I hope some of these tips prove helpful.
 If you can keep the weight of your luggage down, I would recommend it because most safari holidays involve staying in several places so you will be ‘living out of a case’ and having to transport your luggage several times.
 That said if it is something you really do want/need don’t be afraid to take it.
 Sometimes little luxuries are essential on holiday, and safari is no different!

-**Other retailers are available and I am receiving no endorsement from any of the companies/brands stated on this page**
+**I am receiving no endorsement from any of the companies/brands stated on this page**